Why the LASIK Industry Trolls Refs & Umpires

 Vision correction is personal.
 Permanent.
 And something that should never be rushed into based on a punchline.

-That’s why we offer ASA.
-It’s a no-cut, no-flap procedure with fewer long-term risks and a recovery plan customized for each patient.
-We can’t promise perfect 20/20 vision every time.
-But we do promise precision, care, and a commitment to long-term outcomes over short-term trends.
+It’s a no-cut, no-flap procedure for patients valuing safety and long-term outcomes.
+It comes with fewer long-term risks and a recovery plan customized for each patient.
+And we promise precision, care, and a commitment to long-term outcomes over short-term trends.

 Final Thoughts